Lucsantosg/CloudLogAnalysis/kibana/analize_logs_interactively.md

 ## Identifying the data that is displayed in the Discover page
 {:#identify_data}

-When you use Kibana to analyze {{site.data.keyword.Bluemix_notm}} logs, the data that you can see depends on how you launch Kibana, the index pattern that is configured, and the custom query and filters that you might have applied.
+When you use Kibana to analyze the {{site.data.keyword.Bluemix_notm}} logs, the data that you can see depends on how you launch Kibana, the index pattern that is configured, and the custom query and filters that you might have applied.

 Consider the following information to identify the data that is available in the table and histogram of the Discover page:

 1. Check the index pattern in the **Management** page.

     The index pattern defines the search query that is applied by default to show entries in your Kibana pages.
-By default, the index pattern in pre-configured and set to all the data that is available in a {{site.data.keyword.Bluemix_notm}} space.
+By default, the index pattern in pre-configured and set to all the data that is available in a space.
 For example,

     * If you launch Kibana from the {{site.data.keyword.Bluemix_notm}} UI, that is, from the *Log* section of the UI pages of a specific resource like a Cloud Foundry (CF) application or a container, the index pattern that is applied includes all entries that are available in the space.